-Working together with a young person and their support circle from age of 17.5 years to ensure a smooth transition into the Home Stretch WA program and a seamless continuation of support
+Working together with a young person and their support circle from age of 17.5 years to ensure a smooth transition into the Home Stretch WA program and a seamless continuation of support until the age of 21 years.

-It's also about young people having complete informed consent, giving them a clear understanding of what Homestretch WA can and can't provide.
+It's also about young people having complete informed consent, giving them the honest truth of what Homestretch WA can and can't provide.